-ELLICOTT'S ROCK & BAD CREEK TRAILS
+ELLICOTT'S ROCK & BAD CREEK TRAILS - Difficult 6.9 miles from downtown Highlands

 This area boasts Ellicott's Rock, an enormous boulder embedded in the Chattooga riverbank, bearing the letters "NC" as carved by surveyor Andrew Ellicott who thought this was the intersection of North Carolina, Georgia and South Carolina.
 (Spoiler Alert: It wasn't.
 That's Commissioner's Rock, bearing the symbol NC/SC 1813.)
 Choose from two trails: Bad Creek Trail to Ellicott's Rock is a moderate trail that stretches three miles, one way.
 Ellicott's Rock Trail is 3.5 miles and more difficult.
 Prepare for a good workout!